Quick Ratio Formula: How to Calculate and Interpret Your Business's Liquidity

 What is the difference between the quick ratio and the current ratio?

-No. The Circuit City study documented how Circuit City maintained an average quick ratio of 2.08 while Best Buy averaged just 1.24, yet Circuit City filed for bankruptcy.
+Not necessarily.
+Circuit City maintained an average quick ratio of 2.08 while Best Buy averaged just 1.24, yet Circuit City filed for bankruptcy.
 A high ratio can indicate underused capital or mask operational problems that cash flow analysis would reveal.